Posha (company): History

 Engineer Raghav Gupta founded the company in 2017 after experimenting with a robotic arm to replicate home-style Indian cooking.
 Early prototypes were tested in Bosch's startup accelerator, leading the team to switch from a free-moving arm to an enclosed countertop appliance.

-The company emerged from stealth under the Posha brand in May 2025 and announced a US$8 million Series A led by Accel.
+The company first presented its product under the name Nymble at CES 2024.
+Later, they renamed the company from Nymble to Posha in May 2025, and announced a Series A led by Accel.

 Product and technology

 The Posha robot is roughly the size of a large microwave.
 Four ingredient hoppers, a spice carousel, and an induction cooktop sit under a top-mounted camera that guides the cooking process through computer-vision models.
 Users load chopped ingredients, choose a recipe from the built-in tablet or companion app, and the machine dispenses, stirs, and adjusts heat automatically.

-As of 2025, the recipe library contains more than 500 dishes across ten cuisines, with new dishes generated by an in-house culinary team and validated through user feedback.
+Early reviews noted the robot's ability to reduce hands-on cooking time from about an hour to roughly ten minutes, while criticising its price tag and limited ingredient capacity.
+TechCrunch characterised the product as "a coffee machine for food", highlighting its tolerance for ingredient substitutions.
+As of 2025, the recipe library contained more than 500 dishes across ten cuisines, with new dishes generated by an in-house culinary team and validated through user feedback.